 Liza Tregillus, the other co-founder is a mother of four, now adult, children.
 After moving to Durango from Chicago with her two oldest boys, then 5 and 1 years old, she missed the family daycare co-op she had led in the city.
 Liza quickly found her niche at the Mother's Center of Durango (now called The Family Centers Coalition) and experienced first hand how a sense of community can enhance a family's ability to thrive in Durango.

-New and expecting parents in La Plata county have limited convenient local resources or spaces to take classes, meet new friends and have assistance with childcare.
-There is a lack of support for families of young children and most cafes are not family friendly, not to mention there is a shortage of easily accessible, reliable, affordable, quality childcare options.
+New and expecting parents in La Plata county have limited convenient local resources or spaces to take classes or meet new friends.
+There is a lack of support for families of young children and most cafes are not baby or toddler friendly.

 Meet our founding team, Kelly and Liza!